kiran-lee/SNPsSeychellesWarbler/README.md

 3. downsamplecorrectcoverage.sh downsample best coverage samples by scaling factor

-4. *perform imputation* (To be added)
+4. *perform imputation including downsampled individuals* (To be added)

-5. imputation_accuracy.sh : List of commands to oompare high coverage non-imputed genotypes to their respective downsampled imputed genotypes
+5. imputation_accuracy.sh : List of commands to compare high coverage non-imputed genotypes to their respective downsampled imputed genotypes